nickesc/modpack-lock/README.md

 > resourcepacks/*.zip
 > datapacks/*.zip
 > shaderpacks/*.zip
+> */**/*.disabled
 >
 > ## Exceptions
 > !mods/example.jar
 > # modpack-lock:end
 > ```
 >
 > This section is managed by modpack-lock and will be updated automatically when you run `modpack-lock -g`.
-Changes made inside this section will be overwritten, but any changes you make to the `.gitignore` file outside of this section will be preserved.
+Changes made inside this section will be overwritten, but any changes you make outside of this section will be preserved.

 ## License